 All three ringside judges scored all but one of the first five rounds for Hearns.
 “The Motor City Cobra” was able to land enough of those sharp jabs while largely moving forward to control the distance and tempo of the match.
 Round four was a great example of this as Hearns landed multiple jabs as well as a hook to the body that got Leonard’s attention.
 Ray was competitive, but reaching and pawing while his left eye was already beginning to swell.
 In the fifth Hearns continued to land the jab and Leonard went back to his corner at the end of the round visibly frustrated.
 However, the momentum was about to shift dramatically in round six.

 Leonard landed a right to start off the round, as Hearns snapped home jabs to the body and head.
 As a confident Hearns moved forward carrying his left hand low, Leonard ducked under a Hearns overhand right and crashed home a powerful left that buckled Tommy’s legs.
 Ray followed up with a two-fisted assault and Hearns fought back valiantly, but it was Sugar Ray connecting with the punishing blows, most of them left hooks to both body and head.
 At the bell Tommy’s back was to the ropes and he was holding on to survive.
-Ray would go on to win the next two rounds and overturn the momentum.
+Ray would go on to win the next two rounds and seemingly take full control of the fight.

 Leonard on hurting Hearns in the sixth: “I hit him with a hook.
 That changed everything.
 I remember the fight verbatim and after that, he changed the way he fought.
 That’s when he showed his boxing ability.
 He started moving so well.
 And my left eye was closing, slowly but surely.”